cerb/cerb.github.io/_docs/getting_started/quick-start.md

 <div class="cerb-box note">
 <p>
 	This guide assumes that you have a fresh instance of Cerb and you're an administrator who is performing the initial configuration.
-If Cerb is already configured and you want to learn how to use it, you can <a href="/docs/logging-in">skip ahead to Using Cerb</a>.
+If Cerb is already configured and you want to learn how to use it, you can <a href="/docs/records">skip ahead</a>.
 </p>
 </div>